CELEBRATING EXCELLENCE IN INTERSTELLAR WRITING

 Original Short-Form Fiction

-Original fiction work on the theme “Who Owns Space?”
+Original fiction work on a unique theme annually.

 Original Local Short-Form Fiction (Continental Africans Only)